ZakaHaceCosas/personaplus/core/README.md

 > [!NOTE]
 > All functions must (and will) provide a `getSource` function to get all the URL's from the sources used to obtain the data, formulas, and data calculations.
-> For content / text based files, there should be a comment at the top.

 ## Usage